megasanjay/vue3-lottie/docs/guide.md

 ### onComplete

-If you're animation has a finite amount od loops you can use this event to know when the animation has completed.
+If you're animation has a finite amount of loops you can use this event to know when the animation has completed.

 ### onLoopComplete